cloudfoundry/diego-notes/README.md

 1. The converger will CAS Tasks that are `RUNNING` on failed Cells
 	- Cells periodically maintain their presence in the BBS.
 If a Cell disappears the converger will notice and CAS `RUNNING` Tasks associated with the missing Cell to `COMPLETED` and `Failed`.
+2. The Converger will validate that `RUNNING` Tasks are actually present on their assigned Cells
+	- It is the Rep's responsibility to keep information about its containers up-to-date in the BBS.
+However, it is conceivable for the BBS to enter a state where a `RUNNING` Task exists and is assigned to a cell, but does *not* map onto a container in the cell.
+	- The Converger is responsible for asking Reps whether or not they actually have the containers the BBS thinks they have.
+When this comparison is performed the state of the container is irrelevent - only whether or not the Rep has a container is what matters.
+	- If the Rep does not have the container the converger should CAS to `COMPLETED` and `Failed`.
-2. The converger will re-emit start requests for Tasks stuck in the `PENDING` state
+3. The converger will re-emit start requests for Tasks stuck in the `PENDING` state
 	- If a Task is stuck in the `PENDING` state and has been there for a long period of time a start request is re-emitted to the auctioneer
-3. The converger will CAD a `COMPLETED`  Task that has first entered the `COMPLETED` state too long ago (2 minutes ago)
+4. The converger will CAD a `COMPLETED`  Task that has first entered the `COMPLETED` state too long ago (2 minutes ago)
-4. The converger will ask a random receptor to resolve a `COMPLETED` Task that has been in the `COMPLETED` state for too long (30 seconds)
+5. The converger will ask a random receptor to resolve a `COMPLETED` Task that has been in the `COMPLETED` state for too long (30 seconds)
-5. The converger will CAS a `RESOLVING` Task to the `COMPLETED` state and notify a Receptor if it has been `RESOLVING` for too long
+6. The converger will CAS a `RESOLVING` Task to the `COMPLETED` state and notify a Receptor if it has been `RESOLVING` for too long
 	- Perhaps the resolving Receptor died?
 If a Task is stuck `RESOLVING` for too long, the Converger gives it another change to resolve by moving it back to `COMPLETED`

 ### Harmonizing Tasks with Container State: Rep